Reethan-Raj/memdocs/memdocs/intune/protect/actions-for-noncompliance.md

     - Personally-Owned Work Profile
   - iOS/iPadOS
   - macOS
+  - Windows 10 and later
+  - Windows 8.1 and later

   When this action applies to a device, that device is added to a list of devices in the admin console at **Devices** > **Compliance policies** > **Retire Noncompliant Devices**.
 The device isn't retired until an admin takes explicit action to retire the device.